MicrosoftDocs/customer-insights/topics/developers/dev-resources/tutorials/ingest.md

 ## Optional arguments
-While a full listing of arguments can be read by running `pi -h` (or `pi --help`), and more arguments exist, the following covers some useful or important options.
+While a full listing of arguments can be read by running `pi -h` (or `pi --help`), the following covers some useful or important options:

 * `-t <tenant>` or `--tenant <tenant>`: (Required) Sets the Product Insights ingestion key to log events to.